Sikh attacks on Delhi: Ninth attack

-On 1 October 1778, which was Dushera day the Sikh attacked Delhi and all the way to Rakabganj.
+On 1 October 1778, which was Dushera day, the Sikhs attacked Delhi and all the way to Rakabganj.
 They destroyed a Mosque which was created on the site of a previously destroyed Gurdwara.
-The Sikh remained in Delhi for one month after capture.
+The Sikhs remained in Delhi for one month after capture.

 Tenth attack

-On 12 April 1781, after attacks by the Mughals to the Sikh, the Sikh marched toward Delhi.
+On 12 April 1781, after attacks by the Mughals on the Sikhs, the Sikhs marched toward Delhi.
 They sacked Baghpat and laid waste to Khekra.
-The Sikhs managed to intercept letters of Najaf Khan, thus an alarm was raised in Delhi.
+The Sikhs managed to intercept letters of Najaf Khan, and an alarm was raised in Delhi.
 On the 13th they stormed Sardhana and Mawana.
 They pillaged Muradnagar.
 Manu Lal, the vaki of Begam Samru, sought immediate aid.
-Najaf Khan ordered Afrasiyab Khan to march on the Sikh, but they refused unless they were paid.
+Najaf Khan ordered Afrasiyab Khan to march on the Sikhs, but they refused unless they were paid.
 Najaf had no money.

-On the 16th, the Sikh attacked Patparganj and Shahdara which were the suburbs of Delhi.
+On the 16th, the Sikhs attacked Patparganj and Shahdara, which were the suburbs of Delhi.
 People over 50 miles South of Delhi were terrified.
 Other Sikh armies conquered Sheikhpura and Barnawa.
 The amil of the place was wounded and fled.
 On the 17th, Najaf Khan marched to Karinana to protect his own estate.
-Najaf Khan marched with many generals against the Sikh as they continued to conquer the area around Delhi.
-Murtaza Khan and Gazi Khan had 4,100 troops ready to march against the Sikh.
+Najaf Khan marched with many generals against the Sikhs as they continued to conquer the area around Delhi.
+Murtaza Khan and Gazi Khan had 4,100 troops ready to march against the Sikhs.

-On the 20th, the Sikh crossed the Yamuna back into their own territory and started selling looted property and goods.
-On the 24th, 500 more Sikh crossed the river with 300 of them carrying booty.
-A skirmish occurred when Mir Mansu attacked the Sikh, eventually dying in battle.
+On the 20th, the Sikhs crossed the Yamuna back into their own territory and started selling looted property and goods.
+On the 24th, 500 more Sikhs crossed the river, with 300 of them carrying booty.
+A skirmish occurred when Mir Mansu attacked the Sikhs, eventually dying in battle.

 Eleventh attack

-On March 28, 1782, Najaf Khan ordered Shafi to march against the Sikh with an army of 10,000.
+On 28 March 1782, Najaf Khan ordered Shafi to march against the Sikhs with an army of 10,000.
 Najaf Khan would die soon after giving the orders.
-Shafi attacked the Sikh for two months before being summoned in Delhi and making negotiations with the Sikhs.
-As September began and the rainy season over the Sikh raided and looted everything from Delhi to Hardwar.
+Shafi attacked the Sikhs for two months before being summoned to Delhi and negotiating with the Sikhs.
+As September began and the rainy season ended, the Sikhs raided and looted everything from Delhi to Hardwar.